Organizational Development

 How to Create an Organizational Development Program

-The first stage of an Organizational development program involves setting up the organizational infrastructure that will manage the process.
+The first stage of an organizational development program involves setting up the organizational infrastructure that will manage the process.
 There are organizational development specialists who can administer such programs, although many companies employ their own human resources staff for this purpose.
 In either case, the outline of the organizational development program must be presented early in the process to management in order to receive their approval and commitment to provide resources.
 The outline will touch on subjects including the hypothetical organizational problem (subject to change during a later phase), a timeline for program execution, resource requirements, and personnel involved.
 Once this initial phase is complete, most organizational development programs follow this process:

 Assessment

-Collection of data based on the initial definition of the problem.
+First, the collection of data is based on the initial definition of the problem.
 Interviews are conducted with stakeholders throughout the organization, as well as accounting personnel who can provide a quantitative description of the problem.
-At this point, the Organizational development manager might discover that the original problem definition was not valid.
-Such an occurrence might require revision of the first program stage, and almost certainly the assessment phase.

 Formulation